xmhafiz/DynamicBottomSheetViewController/readme.md

 You can customize the Reusable Bottom Sheet View Controller according to your app's specific requirements.
 Here are a few possible customizations:

-- Modify the appearance and layout of the top view and content view.
+- Modify the appearance and layout of the top view and content view in the main class called `BottomSheetViewController`.
 - Customize the presentation and dismissal animations.
 - Add additional subviews and functionality to the content view.